AzJRC/OpenSource-SecOps/cti_lifecycle/CTI_DEMO.md

 > [!INFO]
 > Using the AI generated case, an identity-related **ELEMENT** could be _"real-time payment orchestration and embedded finance for e-commerce and marketplaces"_.
 The **FUNCTION** could be _"high-availability services"_.
 Finally, the supporting **ASSET** could be _"Application Programming Interfaces"_.

-Even though Red Hat approch is mostly used for internal CTI engagements, it can still be an effective framework when working with stakeholders, who know the details of the organization.

-Leveraging the inverviewing process, we can ask question to identify the ELEMENTS of the organization, such as:
+If we were to try identify the ELEMENTS of the organization, the Red Hat methodology suggest asking the following questions:

 - What features define your organization?
 - What makes your organization unique?